sudostake/sudostake_web_near/docs/guides/repay-loan.md

 - Time: 3–5 minutes once your vault holds the repayment token.
 - You need: ownership of the vault, the borrowed token plus interest sitting in the vault balance, and 1 yoctoNEAR for the contract call.
 - Outcome: the lender receives their funds, your vault returns to **Idle**, and the request disappears from lender dashboards.
+- Lenders: skimming this guide helps you anticipate when funds land back in your account.

 ## Before you start
 - **Open your vault dashboard** and check the active request card.
 It shows the token, principal, interest, and the total due.